MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

   - Where the targeted resource resides
   - Specific requests on the page

-  In general, any proxy will add latency.
+  In general, any proxy adds latency.
 The advantages of the Defender for Cloud Apps proxy are:

-  - Leveraging the global availability of Azure domain controllers to geolocate users to the nearest node and reduce their round-trip distance.
-Azure domain controllers can do this on a scale that few services around the world have.
+  - Using the global availability of Azure domain controllers to geolocate users to the nearest node and reduce their round-trip distance.
+Azure domain controllers can geolocate on a scale that few services around the world have.

-  - Leveraging the integration with Azure AD Conditional Access to only route the sessions you want to proxy to our service, instead of all users in all situations.
+  - Using the integration with Azure AD Conditional Access to only route the sessions you want to proxy to our service, instead of all users in all situations.

 ## Device identification issues